-was written in a way that required those who wished to join in the litigation to register or opt-in in advance.
+Strictly speaking, all Australian representative proceedings are 'opt-out'.
+The critical question is whether the proceeding is limited to those who have executed a litigation funding agreement as of the date of commencement (a closed class) or. absent such a limiter, the proceeding is open to all that purchased during the relevant period (open class).
+Because Australian attorneys are prohibited from representing clients on a contingent fee basis and advancing any litigation costs, many Australian plaintiffs must rely on third party litigation funding.
+Until recently, when third party litigation funding was utilized, the case proceeded on a closed class basis and the class definition was written in a way that required those who wished to join in the litigation to register or opt-in in advance.
 This closed class mechanism developed as a way to guard against the "free rider problem" where absent class members who did not contribute to the costs of prosecuting the litigation or share in the risk of any adverse costs would benefit from any settlement or favorable judgment.

 Recently, the courts addressed the "free rider problem" by implementing "common fund orders".
-This is causing a shift in the way Australian representative proceedings are structured.
+This is causing a shift in the way representative proceedings are Australian structured.
 More cases are either being announced as open class cases from the inception or, if they begin as a closed class case, an application may be submitted or a judge may later order that the case be opened up.
-In October of 2016, the Full Court of the Federal Court of Australia issued a landmark decision in Money Max Int Pty Ltd (Trustee) v.
-QBE Insurance Group Limited ("Money Max").
+In October of 2016, the Full Court of the Federal Court of Australia issued a landmark decision in Money Max Int Ptv Ltd (Trustee) v.
+OBE Insurance Group Limited ("Money Max").
 In Money Max, the court granted an application for a common fund order which allowed a litigation funder to provide funding for a representative proceeding and obtain the contingent funders' fee from all class members if the litigation is decided in favor of the plaintiffs or resolves through a settlement.
 Since the Money Max decision, judges are increasingly opting to follow the common fund approach and an increasing number of actions are ultimately proceeding on an open class basis.
 There is, however, still some degree of uncertainty and accordingly many law firms and litigation funders still elect to conduct a book building process prior to filing a complaint in order to ensure that a case is economically viable and to protect their ability to proceed on either an open class or closed class basis depending on the amount of competition in the field and decisions rendered by the court.

-When a case proceeds on an open class basis, eligible shareholders are bound by the results of the action unless they opt-out by a court-prescribed deadline.
+When a case proceeds on an open class basis, eligible shareholders are bound by the results of the action unless they opt-out by a courtprescribed deadline.
 Unlike the U.S., there is no pre-determined point in time when a group member must be notified of their right to opt-out nor is there a predetermined amount of time in which they must opt-out.
 The timing of opt-out notices and the opt-out deadline is left to the judge's discretion and is often the subject of argument or negotiation between the parties.